image-amazing/darknet-yolo/README.md

 # darknet-yolo-
 For car and pedestrain recognition.

-This repository is based on https://github.com/pjreddie/darknet.
+This repository is forked from https://github.com/pjreddie/darknet.
 More information about the yolo see from https://pjreddie.com/darknet/yolo/.

 Setting and training information see from https://github.com/AlexeyAB/darknet.